On the Robustness of Langevin Dynamics to Score Function Error: Introduction

 \subsection{Main Results}

-In this work, \textbf{we strongly answer the Main Question in the negative for Langevin dynamics.} We show that the realistic assumption of an $L^2$-accurate (and more generally $L^p$-accurate) score estimate $\hat s$ to $\grad \log \pitarget$ with respect to $\pitarget$ does not suffice for Langevin dynamics to successfully sample.
-As discussed above, to the best of our knowledge, no works have yet answered this question.
-As per \citet{chen2023probability, koehler2023sampling, koehler2024efficiently}, this assumption on $L^2$ score estimation is most natural in the context of score estimates $\hat s$ that are learned from data, for example in generative modeling applications.
+In this work, \textbf{we strongly answer the Main Question in the negative for Langevin dynamics.} We show that an $L^2$-accurate (and more generally $L^p$-accurate) score estimate $\hat s$ to $\grad \log \pitarget$ with respect to $\pitarget$ does not suffice for Langevin dynamics to successfully sample -- this assumption on $L^2$ score estimation is most natural in the context of score estimates $\hat s$ that are learned from data \citep{chen2023probability, koehler2023sampling, koehler2024efficiently}.
 We establish: \begin{enumerate} \item \textbf{Theorem \ref{thm:cone-tv}, Subsection \ref{subsec:normalinit}:} Consider perhaps the most innocuous possible example, when $\pitarget$ is an isotropic Gaussian in $\R^d$ and when we initialize Langevin dynamics at a standard Gaussian $N(0, I_d)$.
 When the estimated score $\hat s$ satisfies an arbitrarily small global $L^p$ bound $\E_{\pitarget}[\|\hat s - \grad \log \pitarget\|^p]^{1/p}$ for any $p \ge 1$ in high dimensions, we construct examples where Langevin dynamics run with $\hat s$ from this natural initialization remains far from $\pitarget$ for any $\poly(d)$ time horizon in high dimensions.
 In particular, the TV distance between $\pitarget$ and the law of Langevin dynamics run with $\hat s$ initialization from $N(0, I_d)$ is $1 - e^{-\Omega(d)}$.
 As a corollary, in high dimensions, the mixing time of Langevin dynamics run with $\hat s$ is also larger than any polynomial.\footnote{See \citet{levin2017markov} for a background on mixing time.}